 Your Next Step

-If yes, go ahead and send us your three answers.
-We’ll be happy to give you our feedback.
+Send me your three answers.
+I’ll be happy to give you feedback.

 And click here to get Michael Porter’s foundational book on competitive strategy.